0x111/0x111/README.md

 ### Hi there stranger 👋

 I am a software engineer with many years of experience in the area of software development.
-My strong focus is on api-centric apps.
+My focus is on api-centric apps.
 This means frontend being a SPA and an API that processes and provides the data for the frontend.
 I have experience with containers, devops, maintaining linux servers in a larger scale and also virtualization amongst other things.
-I am not stranger to javascript or web standards either.
+I am no stranger to javascript or web standards either.
 I think I am a principial man, and principles are important.

 As you can see below I am now working with Go and for the frontend part I tend to use React as the main choice.
 I am also familiar with writing CLI apps and I love how easy it is with Go.

 Most of the stuff I create I am also using personally, so it is not about quantity really.
 I appreciate all constructive feedback and if it has added value I am happy with making it happen.

-I'm currently maintaining a couple of Go projects like [sn-edit](https://github.com/sn-edit), [telegram-rss-bot](https://github.com/0x111/telegram-rss-bot) and a couple others.
+I'm maintaining a couple of Go projects like [sn-edit](https://github.com/sn-edit), [telegram-rss-bot](https://github.com/0x111/telegram-rss-bot) and a couple others.
 If you think you can contribute or you've found some bugs, please post an issue and I will take a look asap!

 Visit my portfolio [website](https://szolar.ly) for more.